 Lysosomes digest undesirable materials present in the cell.

-The endoplasmic reticulum assumes a significant part inside the inner association of the cell by incorporating specific particles and handling, guiding and putting them to their fitting areas.
+The endoplasmic reticulum assumes a significant part inside the inner association of the cell by incorporating specific particles and handling, guiding, and putting them to their fitting areas.

 Robert Hooke is the first researcher to watch a cell employing a magnifying device.
 Yes, cells are too tiny to ascertain with our naked eyes.
 But not every cell is microscopic.
 Within our body, we will observe the spread of cells of various shapes and sizes.

 Cells are the most minimal degree of association in each living thing.
 The count of the cells may vary from organism to organism.
 Humans have more cells than bacteria.
-If an organism is formed from one cell, it's called a unicellular organism (uni: one; cellular: cell).
-Whereas, the organisms which are made from more than one cell are called multicellular organisms (multi: many; cellular: cell).
-Among the multicellular organisms, the count of the cell varies.
+If an organism is formed from one cell, it's called a unicellular organism (uni: one; cellular: cell) whereas the organisms which are made from more than one cell are called multicellular organisms (multi: many; cellular: cell).
+Among multicellular organisms, the count of the cell varies.
 Some may have billions of cells while other organisms may have trillions (like humans).
 But every organism starts its life from one cell which further divides into thousands and millions.

 Living organisms are made from differing types of cells, of different shapes and sizes.
 A unicellular organic entity varies fit as a fiddle from another unicellular creature.
 Within a multicellular organism, there is a spread of cells.
 Some are short while others are long and slender; some are roundabout while some are oval.

 The shape and size vary from cell to cell consistent with their functions and composition.
-For example, a neuron is long and branched, meant for the transmission of signals throughout our body while a muscle fibre is little and spindle-shaped which helps in movement.
+For example, a neuron is long and branched, meant for the transmission of signals throughout our body while a muscle fiber is little and spindle-shaped which helps in movement.

 Considering an animal cell, we can generalize the form of a cell as round (spherical) or irregular.
 Plant cells are far more rigid and rectangular in shape.
-The size of a cell is often as small as 0.0001 mm (Mycoplasma) and as large as six to 12 inches (Caulerpa taxifolia).
+The size of a cell is often as small as 0.0001 mm (mycoplasma) and as large as 6 to 12 inches (Caulerpa taxifolia).
 For the most part, the unicellular creatures are minuscule, similar to bacteria.
-But one cell like an egg is large enough to the touch.
+But one cell like an egg is large enough to touch.
 Regardless of their shape, they all comprise similar organelles and assist us with playing out the everyday exercises proficiently.